 When we change email routing for a domain, cPanel automatically adjusts these lists.

-For example, when we set Remote Mail Exchanger for a domain, cPanel removes domain from local domains list and automatically adds to remote domains list.
+For example, when we set Remote Mail Exchanger for a domain, cPanel removes the domain from the local domains list and automatically adds it to the remote domains list.

 And when a customer wants to change their domain’s MX to a different provider, say Google, he will set MX in dns records and change email routing to “Remote Mail Exchanger”.
 Normally, this is enough for mails to show up at Google.

-But if for some reason cPanel fails to remove this domain from the local domains list, mail server will still try to deliver all mails from other domains on the same server locally.
-This will result in email error “Recipient Not Found” as the original recipient exists at Google.
+But if for some reason cPanel fails to remove this domain from the local domains list, the mail server will still try to deliver all mail from other domains on the same server locally.
+This will result in an email error “Recipient Not Found” as the original recipient exists at Google.